HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

-This section defines the specific requirements for systems wishing to conform to actors specified in this MedMorph Central Cancer Registry Reporting Content IG.
-The specification focuses on using the Health Data Exchange App (HDEA), MedMorph's backend services app, to report cancer data to central cancer registries.
+This section defines the specific requirements for systems wishing to conform to actors specified in this Central Cancer Registry Reporting Content IG.
+The specification focuses on using the eCR Now App (or a vendor developed solutaion) to report cancer data to central cancer registries.

 ### Context